 The CFOS Department of Fisheries in Juneau is located in the Lena Point Fisheries Facility just north of Juneau.
 This facility is co-located with the NOAA Ted Stevens Marine Research Institute, promoting collaboration between NOAA and UAF on fisheries and marine science research, instruction and outreach.

 The Juneau fisheries facility moved from the University of Alaska Southeast to UAF with the 1987 creation of the School of Fisheries and Ocean Sciences and focuses on saltwater fisheries.
 Originally located in the UAS Anderson Building, the program moved to the new Lena Point Facility in 2008.

 In addition, the Fisheries Department’s research vessel Ishkeen, Tlingit for sablefish, is housed at the Lena Point Facility.
 The Ishkeen is a 26-foot North River vessel with twin 130 hp outboards, capable of conducting fisheries and diving research throughout Southeast Alaska.
-For Small Boat Use Policy and Guidelines, please see our manuals.

 Department of Fisheries at Lena Point

 College of Fisheries and Ocean Sciences